 The scope of its work includes;

-Being the oldest section of the lab, the photography as part of the lab among its functions assists all the other sections of the lab to document evidence in pictorial form.
+Being the oldest section of the laboratory, the photography part of the lab among its functions assists all the other sections of the laboratory to document evidence in pictorial form.
 The section also assists the Crime Scene unit in processing scenes of crime.
-Another important function of the unit is the making of Police Identity Cards for the Ghana Police Service.
+Another important function of the unit is the production of Identity Cards for the Ghana Police Service.
 The unit is equipped with a Digital photo minilab system.

 Formerly the Serology Section, the DNA section as mentioned earlier was created under the EU-Ghana Police Project and it is fully operational.
-The Section is equipped with 7500 Real-Time PCR, 9700 GeneAmp thermal Cyclers and 3500 Capillary Electrophoresis Apparatus among others.
-The analysis handled by the section varies from Relationship (paternity, siblingship) testing to Forensics (criminal cases).
+The Section is equipped with a 7500 Real-Time PCR, 9700 GeneAmp thermal Cyclers, and 3500 Capillary Electrophoresis Apparatus among others.
+The analysis handled by the section varies from Relationship (paternity, Siblingship) testing to Forensics (criminal cases).
 Plans are underway to get a national database to enhance criminal investigations.
 The current fee for Relationship Testing is One Thousand and five hundred (GHC1,500) and above depending on the number subjects involved the request.

-All the various sections of the lab are opened to both the Police and the general public and their services can be accessed through the Director-General/CID at the CID-Headquarters in Accra.
+All the various sections of the laboratory are opened to both the Police and the general public and their services can be accessed through the Director General CID at the Headquarters in Accra.